canonical/mysql-operator/docs/how-to/back-up-and-restore/configure-s3-radosgw.md

 ## Integrate with Charmed MySQL

-To pass these configurations to Charmed PostgreSQL, integrate the two applications:
+To pass these configurations to Charmed MySQL, integrate the two applications:
 ```shell
 juju integrate s3-integrator mysql
 ```